Why Choose ABA Online at Florida Tech?

 Our Courses | We pay attention to scope and sequence and advances in both the science of behavior and eLearning.

 Florida Tech’s course sequences are redesigned with each iteration of the BACB® Task List and course instructional requirements.
 We pay attention to scope and sequence and advances in both the science of behavior and eLearning.
 Our first course, a stand-alone course on Concepts and Principles, lays the foundation in the science of Applied Behavior Analysis.
 The BACB now requires this C&P-only course, but we have long known the importance of building the practical applications of our science on firm foundational training.
 We teach the science first, utilizing examples from past and current research in the field, and then the practical application: with examples across populations and settings, including autism and developmental disabilities, education, and Organizational Behavior Management.
-Our in-depth analysis of important concepts, skills, and strategies help shape each aspect of the instruction, practice, and scenario.
+Our in-depth analysis of important concepts, skills, and strategies helps shape each aspect of the instruction, practice, and scenario.
 It guides how we use technology to support student learning.

-Florida Tech’s online programs employ a combination of asynchronous and synchronous delivery, based on evidence-based teaching strategies that are grounded in the principles of behavior analysis.
+Florida Tech’s online programs employ a combination of asynchronous and synchronous delivery based on evidence-based teaching strategies grounded in the principles of behavior analysis.
 Our structured and paced courses include video lessons that take advantage of current technology to provide frequent active student responding and instant feedback, allowing the student to assess their comprehension as they progress through each section of the course.
-Additional exercises help students develop fluency in definitions and concepts, while guided reading assignments aide comprehension of the supporting texts and articles.
+Additional exercises help students develop fluency in definitions and concepts, while guided reading assignments aid comprehension of the supporting texts and articles.
 Our weekly live review sessions allow students to demonstrate mastery of each unit’s objectives while their co-instructor provides tips and tricks for understanding and discriminating concepts and additional examples from their professional experience.
 Weekly unit quizzes assess students’ mastery of these objectives on an ongoing basis, and the final exam ensures students have a sufficient level of competency in all the course objectives.

 Faculty & Instructional Staff

 Florida Tech’s on-campus and online ABA programs were founded by Dr. Jose Martinez-Diaz, who started training behavior analysts privately in the 1980s when certification of professional behavior analysts was beginning in Florida.
-Since the early 2000s, Florida Tech has brought the live classroom experience to an online format, allowing students from all over the world to benefit from Dr. Martinez-Diaz’ expertise.
+Since the early 2000s, Florida Tech has brought the live classroom experience to an online format, allowing students from all over the world to benefit from Dr. Martinez-Diaz’s expertise.
 Additionally, researchers, teachers, and other professionals in the field have collaborated with us to present content within their areas of expertise.
 Each week, our students meet live with one of our BCBA®-certified professionals who function as co-instructors, leading small groups in a review of that week’s content, providing real-time opportunities to ask questions, and sharing examples from their specific areas of practice.
-Our co-instructors go through a rigorous interview and training process and receive continuous feedback on their performance to ensure that they are providing top quality instruction and support to our students.
+Our co-instructors go through a rigorous interview and training process and receive continuous feedback on their performance to ensure that they are providing top-quality instruction and support to our students.
 Each student has an assigned co-instructor from whom they can get an email response within 24 hours, and many co-instructors are well-known for going above and beyond the call of duty to support their students’ learning.

 Student Service/Technical Support Teams